EncoreMultimedia/Encore-Dev-Scripts/README.md

 ### Scripts
 - `enc get-db [env]`\
-    Downloads remote database to your machine as a .sql.gz file.\
+    Downloads remote database to your machine as a .sql.gz file in the same directory as the config file (so as to be outside of git).\
     *Requires a `.enc` config file to exist.
 See the `[env]` note above.*
 - `enc import-from-gh [env]`\
     Creates all the files needed to run the site on your local machine